I received a question from a reader on my blog asking what are the most common Peyronies Disease causes, and how men can straighten their bent penis.

 The National Institutes of Health estimates bent penis syndrome effects around 1% of all men.
 This condition predominantly affects middle age men age 30-65.
 The healing of the damaged Corpora Cavernosa tissue causes scar tissue or bumps, called plaques to form, which results in the penis bending when erect.

 The Peyronies Disease symptoms can range from mild to severe.
 In mild cases, this condition does not significantly impact a man’s ability to get an erection or engage in sexual intercourse.
-The pain associated with this disease will usually decrease or disappear over time, yet the curved penis may remain.
+The pain associated with this disease will usually decrease or disappear over time, yet the curvature of the penis may remain.

 Studies have shown that in approximately 5% – 19% of cases of bent penis syndrome, will correct itself over time.